Title: | Using CF-Compliant Calendars with Climate Projection Data |

 breaks

-is a character vector of timestamps, attribute 'CFtime' holds an
+is a character vector of timestamps, attribute 'CFTime' holds an

-instance of CFtime that has the same definition as x
+that has the same definition as x

 , but with (ordered)